About the TAPUR Study

 ASCO announced that Bayer and Merck are the most recent companies to sign on to provide study drugs at no cost to patients enrolled in the TAPUR joining six other companies in ASCO’s first-ever clinical trial.
 Since opening on March 14, 2016, 18 participants have enrolled and are receiving study treatment, and 31 more have provided consent and are in, or have completed, the screening process.

 ASCO has begun recruiting patients with advanced cancer for its first-ever clinical trial, the Targeted Agent and Profiling Utilization Registry (TAPUR) study.
 The trial will evaluate molecularly-targeted cancer drugs and collect data on clinical outcomes to help learn additional uses of these drugs outside of indications already approved by the Food and Drug Administration (FDA).
 Patients enrolled in the study will have access to these cancer drugs at no cost.

 The American Society of Clinical Oncology announces its first-ever clinical trial, the TAPUR study.
 The TAPUR study aims to learn from patients with advanced cancer who lack standard treatment options.

 Network of Centers

-TAPUR will launch in the first quarter of 2016 at four cancer center networks: the Carolinas HealthCare System's Levine Cancer Institute, the Cancer Research Consortium of West Michigan, the Michigan Cancer Research Consortium, and the University of Michigan with plans for expansion in late 2016.
+TAPUR is now enrolling patients at four cancer center networks: the Carolinas HealthCare System's Levine Cancer Institute, the Cancer Research Consortium of West Michigan, the Michigan Cancer Research Consortium, and the University of Michigan.
+Additional sites will be brought on in 2016.